lingminhao/Block-structured-random-matrices/README.md

 Note:
 1) main.pdf is the project report I completed during my stay at ICTP, Italy.
 It is a mini project for my completion of the visiting program at ICTP.
 2) To use the code, open all of the files, and run the file BlockMatrices.py.
-It should give the position of the eigenvalues of a random matrix $M$.
+It should give the position of the eigenvalues of a random matrix.